verana-labs/verifiable-trust-spec/spec.md

 - `credentialSubject.id` (the DID) is the **sole authoritative identifier** for trust resolution within the Verifiable Trust system.
 - External identifiers such as `lei` and `registryId` are **informational references** and MUST NOT be treated as authoritative sources of truth unless supported by verifiable credentials issued under their respective governance frameworks (e.g., vLEI).
+- When the same party also presents a vLEI Legal Entity identification ([VT-VLEI]), the `lei` attribute is cross-checked during trust resolution against the LEI of the verified [[ref: LE vLEI credential]] (see [VT-VLEI-TR-7]).
+Issuers MAY accept an LE vLEI credential presentation as onboarding (KYB) evidence and SHOULD then populate `lei` from it.
 - `countryCode` provides a baseline jurisdiction signal.
 When applicable law depends on sub-national jurisdiction, `legalJurisdiction` SHOULD be provided and takes precedence for legal interpretation (e.g., moderation, liability, compliance).

 The resulting `json_schema` attribute will be the following Json Schema.